Hey Mama (Kanye West song): Live performances

+West first performed "Hey Mama" at a homecoming show with Dilated Peoples at the House of Blues in Chicago on May 5, 2004, prior to its release.
 On September 9, 2005, West performed the song on The Oprah Winfrey Show, where the rapper said that it is tattooed on an arm of his and stands among his favorite songs.
 Kanye West also admitted saving the opportunity to perform the song on the show for Donda, who sat in the front row and described West dedicating it to her as "unbelievable".
-On October 13, 2005, West delivered a performance of "Hey Mama" during a stop at O'Connell Center in Gainesville, Florida on his Touch the Sky tour.
+On October 13, 2005, West delivered a performance of "Hey Mama" during a stop at O'Connell Center in Gainesville, Florida, on his Touch the Sky tour.
 West later performed the song for the tour's concert at the theater of Madison Square Garden in New York City on November 3, while wearing a designer off-white blazer.

-On November 17, 2007, around a week after Donda's death, Kanye failed to begin a performance of the song at Le Zenith in Paris, France, attempting an introduction when saying, "This song is for my mother ..."
+On November 17, 2007, around a week after Donda's death, Kanye failed to begin a performance of the song at Le Zenith in Paris, attempting an introduction when saying, "This song is for my mother ..."
 After stopping during the intro, Kanye was comforted by a backup singer, the show's DJ, and a guitar player.
 Kanye stood and cried, though the band continued to play the song.
 The rapper later restarted his performance, which he did not manage to finish.
 On November 24, 2007, Kanye performed the song to a projection of Donda at Brighton Centre in Brighton, England.

 For his 2008 Glow in the Dark Tour, Kanye performed "Hey Mama" in dedication to Donda and segued from it into a cover of Journey's "Don't Stop Believin' (1981).
 When appearing at the 2008 Grammy Awards, Kanye West paid tribute to Donda by singing a version of the song with altered lyrics for the ceremony.
 West had "MAMA" cut into his hair for the performance and during it, he stepped forward as paintings of angels flashed above.
 Shortly after his performance, West went to the studio and recorded the Grammy version of the song.

 For the closer of his headlining set at the 2011 Coachella Festival, West performed a rendition of the song.
-During the opening show of The Yeezus Tour at the KeyArena in Seattle, West performed the song partially as he wore a sparkling black mask.
+During the opening show of The Yeezus Tour at the KeyArena in Seattle, West performed the song partially as he wore a sparkling black mask, but failed as fans saw West kneeling down while holding the microphone in an attempt to stand up and keep the performance up.
 On May 12, 2019, Kanye performed the song in tribute to Donda on Mother's Day at a concert of his group the Sunday Service Choir.
 Kanye opened the concert by walking out to fellow rapper 2Pac's single "Dear Mama", before delivering a gospel rendition of "Hey Mama".
 The performance was livestreamed through the same fisheye perspective as the rapper's April 2019 appearance at Coachella, while he closed his eyes as he performed.